harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ```

 There is no environment for ```R```.
-To run the script of R:
+To run the R script in the terminal independently:
 ```bash
 Rscript name.R
 ```